What is sustainable biomaterials?

 - Faculty members are pursuing a wide range of research interests, including cross-laminated timber markets, wood-based composites, the use of wood materials for residential and commercial applications, and new drug delivery systems.

-- The department is home to the Wood Enterprise Institute, a production enterprise owned and managed by students that develops, produces, and markets a wood-based product each year.
-Watch a video about the production of the 2019 product: dog bowl holders.
+- The department is home to the Wood Enterprise Institute, a production enterprise owned and managed by students that develops, produces, markets, and ships a wood-based product each year.
+Past products have included beer flight holders, conference tables, and wine racks; you can watch a video about the production of the 2019 product: dog bowl holders.

-- Students also have two minor options: packaging science and wood science.
-You might also be interested in one of the Pathways minors such as ecological cities, pathways to sustainability, or innovation.
-The addition of a minor will give you in-depth expertise in one of these fields so you can pursue a passion and stand out in the job market.
+- You might be interested in one of the integrated Pathways minors such as data and decisions, ecological cities, materials in society, pathways to sustainability, or peace studies and social justice.
+The addition of a minor will give you additional expertise, allow you to pursue a passion, and help you stand out in the job market.

-- Student clubs and organizations such as the Society of Renewable Resources provide an opportunity to connect with others with similar interests and get involved on campus and in the community.
+- Student organizations such as the Society of Renewable Resources and the Packaging Systems and Design Club provide opportunities to make connections and get involved on campus and in the community.

 What can I do with a degree in sustainable biomaterials?